felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/user-interface.md

 - **TIME**: The date and time of the order.
 - **ORDER**: The HubRise order ID, for order operations.
-- **DESCRIPTION**: The description of operations that are not related for a specific order.
-It could be empty, inform of a `System request` or a `Catalog push`.
+- **DESCRIPTION**: An optional description for operations that are not related to a specific order.
+It could be empty, or inform of a `System request` or a `Catalog push`.
 - **STATUS**: The status of the order.
 The value `OK` indicates that the order has been successfully sent, otherwise an error code will be displayed in red.

 ![Operations page of Just Eat Flyt Bridge developed by HubRise](../images/003-en-just-eat-main-page.png)